vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

 Helipad 1 is controlled by **SY ADC** and treated like a runway (landing clearances required).
 All other pads are outside Tower's jurisdiction and do not require a takeoff/landing clearance.
 Helicopters should be instructed to *'report on the ground'* so the controller knows when they are no longer active in their airspace.

 ### Hospital Helipads
-The Sydney CTR contains a number of hospital helipads to the west, north, and east of YSSY.
+The Sydney CTR contains a several of hospital helipads: Sydney Childrens Hospital (YXSN) and Randwick Medical (YXRA) to the east; Royal Prince Alfred Hospital (YRPA) to the north; and St George Hospital (YXSG) to the west.
 These pads sit outside the manoeuvring area, so no takeoff or landing clearances should be issued.
 Instead, helicopters should be instructed to report airborne or report on the ground.

 Arriving helicopters will be cleared for a visual approach by **SY TCU** and transferred to **SY ADC**.
 ADC should instruct these aircraft to report on the ground.
 During times of poor weather, helicopters may be cleared for the ILS approach to the closest runway with an expectation of breaking off the approach and tracking to the hospital when they become visual.
 In these situations, SY TCU will coordinate any approach expectations to ADC.